daniellescalera/digidog/README.txt

 Synchronization: A threading lock ensures that only one action thread can run at a time, preventing overlapping actions.

 Process/Thread States: The dog's state transitions (e.g., idle, sleeping, playing) mimic real OS thread states, providing a visual representation of these concepts.

+Timed Actions: Each action uses a timed delay (e.g., 5–15 seconds) to simulate how long a thread might run before returning to idle.

 📝 Additional Notes
 Ensure that Python 3.10 or higher is installed on your system.